Brain scans – CT scan, MRI scan

-The two types of scan that are most commonly used are:
+The two types of brain scan that are most commonly used are:

 CT stands for Computerised Tomography.
 You may also sometimes hear doctors referring to CT scans as CAT scans – these are the same thing.

 CT scanners use x-rays to take several cross-sectional pictures through your head, then use a computer to stack these 2D picture ‘slices’ into a 3D image.

 Magnetic Resonance Imaging, or MRI, uses magnetic fields, rather than x-rays.
 MRI scanners take pictures from several angles around your head, then build these into a 3D image.